vyacht/nmea/README.md

 network and distribute navigational information via Wifi or ethernet.

-This router is certainly the easiest and most cost effective gateway between the NMEA on-board network and instruments and your PC or iPad/Android.
+This router is certainly the easiest and most cost effective gateway between the NMEA boat on-board network and instruments and your PC or iPad/Android.
 All connections are fully isolated to avoid ground loops.

 The router operates with the typical on-board 12V power supply.
 It has